ClickHouse/clickpipes-terraform-modules/README.md

 Each public module creates the source infrastructure, ClickPipes Reverse Private Endpoint (RPE) resources, and optionally a ClickPipe.
 Modules do not create ClickHouse services and do not create or seed demo data.

+> [!IMPORTANT]
+> This repository is not actively maintained.
+Treat these modules as inspirational for your Terraform stack.
+If you still want to use them directly, use the tagged version.

 ## Modules

 - `modules/gcp-managed-kafka` creates Google Cloud Managed Service for Apache Kafka, producer-side PSC service attachments, ClickPipes RPEs, and optionally a Kafka ClickPipe.